 The home crowd were growing restless before Hazard scored a controversial goal to level proceedings.

 Cardiff goalkeeper David Marshall was caught napping while bouncing the ball in preparation for a goal-kick, and Eto'o nipped in to knock the ball towards Hazard.

 The Belgian returned the ball to Eto'o but as a desperate Cardiff scrambled, he was unable to get his shot away, only for Hazard to curl in from close range.

-The goal should not have stood and it was perhaps more than Chelsea deserved, but Luiz, Hazard and Frank Lampard all had good efforts as the Blues finished the half strongly.
+The goal should not have stood and it was perhaps more than Chelsea deserved, but Luiz, Hazard and Frank Lampard all had efforts as they finished the half strongly.

-Cardiff started the second half well, but it failed to create clear-cut chances, and only excellent defending from Andrew Taylor denied Hazard at the other end.
+Cardiff started the second half well, but they failed to create clear-cut chances, and only excellent defending from Andrew Taylor denied Hazard at the other end.

-Fernando Torres had a good effort blocked as Chelsea searched for a third but the Blues were kept on their toes at the other end, with Cech forced into a good save to deny Kim Bo-Kyung.
+Fernando Torres had a good effort blocked as Chelsea searched for a third but they were kept on their toes at the other end, with Cech forced into a good save to deny Kim Bo-Kyung.

 Oscar did seal the result with 12 minutes to play, thrashing an effort past Marshall from 20 yards that cannoned in off the underside of the post, before Hazard added a fourth from a tight angle.